 Bem vindo a Portugal!

-Since the planning stages of any trip can be stressful and time consuming, I want to make it easier for you through laying out everything you should know before your Portugal travel.
+Since the planning stages of any trip can be stressful and time-consuming, I want to make it easier for you by laying out everything you should know before your Portugal travel.

 Read through these tips ahead of your Portuguese adventure so you can focus on a trip that is just as epic and fun as you hoped it would be, without stressing about not being prepared for what to expect.
 Because to be completely honest, Portugal has a lot of surprises — at least for me.

-As you start putting together your itinerary for your backpacking trip through Portugal you’ll want to make sure you’re planning for more than just what you’re going to be seeing and doing, but also when and how you’re going to do it.
+As you start putting together your itinerary for your backpacking trip or hiking trip through Portugal you’ll want to make sure you’re planning for more than just what you’re going to be seeing and doing, but also when and how you’re going to do it.

 When is the best time to visit Portugal?